isographlabs/isograph/docs-website/docs/how-isograph-works/compiler.md

 ## Crates

-The isograph compiler contains the following crates.
+The Isograph compiler contains the following crates.
 The most important ones are marked with a 🟢:

 - `common_lang_types`
 - `graphql_lang_types`: GraphQL types that are also used by Isograph.
 (This is a smell.
 These types should only be used by `graphql_schema_parser`.)